shlomi1993/Self-Organizing-Map/README.md

 In this window, you can:
 1. Load an input CSV file (required).
 2. Change the number of epochs to run (default is 10).
-3. Choose the error measurement method (default is Topological Error).
+3. Choose the error measurement method (default is Quantization Error).
 4. Determine whether the program will show a figure (default is True).

 Important Notes:
 1. Make sure the input file is valid, i.e., in the form of the attached file "Elec_24.csv".
 2. Selecting a high number of epochs may make the program look frozen.
 Patience, the computation is being done in the background and the output will be displayed when it is finished.

 ### Output
 The program output is obtained in three forms: